nuxeo-sandbox/nuxeo-statistics/README.md

         }
     ]

-### String input : retrieve value for one metric
+### String input : retrieve the current value for one metric

  - operation: `Statistics.Fetch`
  - input: metric name
  - parameter: none
  - return: Long (value of the metric)

-Because metric name have also dimensions (i.e. repository, event name, doctype ...), you need to build a metric name that also include the dimension you want.
+Because metric names also have dimensions (i.e. repository, event name, doctype ...), you need to build a metric name that also includes the dimension you want.

 Typically, for `nuxeo.statistics.repository.blobs.mainBlobs{repository=default}`, the target name to use as input is: